jadecobra/python_tdd_exercises/source/data_structures/none.rst

   .. code-block:: shell

-    AssertionError: None is not an instance of <class 'tuple'>
+    AssertionError: None is not an instance of <class 'bool'>

 * I change the statement to make it :ref:`True<test_what_is_true>`